Facts about the animal kingdom

 Where Do Owls Live? - Owl Habitats

-The animals with know as owls belong to the order Strigiformes, which is subdivided into two families.
-The first is the Strigidae, which are more commonly known as true owls.
-The second is Tytonidae, which includes the birds we know as barn owls.
-Colloquially, when we refer to owls we can use the same word for both families.
-Despite having many commonalities, these are actually two distinct groups which share both anatomical differences and even variations in their habitats.
+The animals we know as owls belong to the order Strigiformes, which is subdivided into two families.
+The first is the Strigidae, commonly referred to as true owls.
+The second is Tytonidae, which includes the birds known as barn owls.
+Colloquially, when referring to owls, we can use the same term for both families.
+Despite having many commonalities, these are two distinct groups that share both anatomical differences and variations in their habitats.

 AnimalWised asks where do owls live?
-We answer the question by looking at owl habitats and distribution for all types of owl across the world.
+We answer this question by exploring owl habitats and distribution for all types of owls across the world.

 You may also be interested in: How Do Owls Sleep?